nathanbirrell/overcast-macos/README.md

-## Please note I'm not currently maintaining this project at the moment.
+## Please note I'm not currently maintaining this project.
 Try [this great alternative](https://github.com/insidegui/PodcastMenu)

 Use Overcast as a native macOS application.